 At the stage of check-back analysis, you can refer to them as your benchmark to measure how much of your goal did you cover.
 You can even quantify your success in percentage!

 Another key to a good content marketing plan, through a long shot one, is to build a culture of content in your company.
-To get a sustainable momentum for your content marketing strategy – you need to have a culture of content.
-Culture of content means content creation and marketing should be a part of company’s DNA.
-In a long run, it’s healthier to develop a culture where:
+To get sustainable momentum for your content marketing strategy – you need to have a culture of content.
+A culture of content means content creation and marketing should be a part of the company’s DNA.
+In the long run, it’s healthier to develop a culture where:

 - People from all departments actively participate in content creation.